albertkjoller/QuotesNMovies/index.md

 {% include example_sent2.html %}

-<h2> How did we receive premiering movies? </h2>

-<h3> Relation Between Quotes and BoxOffice </h3>
+<h2> Relation Between Publicity and Movie Success</h2>
-We wanted to find out whether there was a correlation between a movies total publicity, eg. number of quotes, and total income, eg. Box Office.
-For this we used two datasets:
+In this section, we will focus on the success of movies.
+This means that IMDb-ratings will not be reviewed in this section.
+We will use three datasets, and for good measure, they should be introduced to you here.

 <ul>
    <li>QuoteBank, which is a bank of quotes.
 This was filtered to contain only quotes that mention movies.</li>
    <li>IMDb, which is a dataset taken from their website.
 It has a list of features for each movie such as IMDb-rating, total domestic Box Office (domestic meaning US-based).</li>
+   <li>boxOffice is the last dataset.
+It contains time-series data for movie attributes such as domestic Box Office.</li>
 </ul>

+<h2> Comparing Quotes and Domestic Box Office</h2>

+We wanted to find out whether there was a correlation between a movie's total publicity, eg. number of quotes, and total income, eg. Box Office.
+We started by fitting a linear regression to two variables.
+X was going to be the total domestic box office for a given movie and Y was going to be the total number of quotes about that movie.
+It looked a little something like this:

+##ADD PLOT OF LINREG##

+The blue dots are all of our values with an X and Y value, while the blue line is the linear regression.
+As you can see, the line doesn't fit the data perfectly, but it is actually statistically significant anyway.
+That means that we can in fact conclude that there is a positive correlation between the two variables.
+Or in other words; when a movie has a higher box office, there tend to be more publicity around that movie.

+Well, let's see what the opinion in the coverage of movies has to say.
+Is bad publicity still good publicity?
+For this task, we

+Okay, that was total quotes and total box office for movies.
+But imagine you read the news paper today and see an article about the new Star Wars movie.
+You decide to go to a theater and watch it, because of that news article.
+Are you alone, or is it something people generally do?
+Let's use an example.

+{% include example_sent2.html %}

 <ul>